 I join with other Massachusetts leaders in calling on Congress to take quick and decisive action to find a permanent legislative solution that will maintain protections for the nation’s DACA residents.
 In the meantime, there is action that we can take at the state level to minimize the impact of today’ decision.

 Earlier today, the Council of Presidents for the State University System sent a letter to Massachusetts House Speaker Robert DeLeo and Senate President Stanley Rosenberg urging immediate legislative action to ensure DACA students living in Massachusetts will continue to qualify for in-state tuition rates, regardless of today’s action by the federal government.
 Moving forward, I promise to keep you apprised of additional steps we are taking to support DACA students and ways you can help advocate on their behalf.

-To those of you who may have questions or concerns about how today’s decision could impact you or your family, I encourage you to contact Dr. Lorretta Holloway, Vice President for Enrollment and Student Development, at email@example.com, or Millie Gonzalez, our Chief Officer of Diversity, Inclusion & Community Engagement, at firstname.lastname@example.org.
+To those of you who may have questions or concerns about how today’s decision could impact you or your family, I encourage you to contact Dr. Lorretta Holloway, Vice President for Enrollment and Student Development, at email@example.com, or Dr. Constanza Cabello, Vice President, Chief Officer of Diversity, Inclusion & Community Engagement, at firstname.lastname@example.org.

 Dear Members of the MA Board of Higher Education: